 Stress tests and scenario analysis are carried out periodically to review how possible future events, developments and systemic risk could impact LeasePlan's risk profile.
 The implication thereof on LeasePlan's liquidity and capital adequacy can subsequently be assessed.
-In 2017 LeasePlan assessed the following two systemic risk scenarios: the recurrence of the global credit crunch and a temporary disruption of LeasePlan's central counterparty clearing house.
+In 2018 LeasePlan assessed the following systemic risk scenarios: the recurrence of the global credit crunch split up to an adverse and a severe scenario and a temporary disruption of LeasePlan's central counterparty clearing house.